fiberopticnow/fiberopticnow.github.io/_posts/2015-04-15-digital-design.md

 The IB Design Tech program utilizes the IB Design Cycle to guide all project-based learning.
 As you can see below, we start out researching the topic and then move on to prototyping.
 Next, we create the actual product and finally  evaluate the test the product for effectiveness based on the design specification.

-{% include image.html url="/media/designcycle.gif" width="70%" description="The IB MYP Design Cycle by Jac Gubbels" %}
+{% include image.html url="/media/designcycle.gif" width="70%" description="My animated hack of the IB MYP Design Cycle graphics by Jac Gubbels" %}

 ## Researching the topic